starlightknown/CLIME/README.md

-# CLIME - GitHub Profile CLI Generator
+# CLIME

 CLIME is a command line ReadMe which generates a sharable bash command that showcases your info in the terminal.
 Perfect for CLI enthusiasts and developers who love the command line.

 ## Features

-- 🚀 Generate beautiful terminal-friendly GitHub profiles
+- 🚀 Turns your ReadMe into a bash friendly profile showcase.
-- 🎨 Multiple themes (Clean, Linux, Cowsay, Figlet)
+- 🎨 Multiple themes (Clean, Linux, Cowsay, Figlet).
-- 📊 Shows user data, top starred repositories, and recent activity
+- 📊 Shows user data, top starred repositories, and recent activity.
-- 😄 Programming jokes with Cowsay integration
+- 😄 Programming jokes with Cowsay integration.

 ## Try It Out